Rohm and Haas Corporate Headquarters

-The Rohm and Haas Corporate Headquarters in Philadelphia, Pennsylvania, United States was built as the headquarters for the former chemical manufacturing company Rohm and Haas.
+The Rohm and Haas Corporate Headquarters is a building in Philadelphia, Pennsylvania, United States.
+It was built as the headquarters for the former chemical manufacturing company Rohm and Haas.
 Completed in 1964, the building was the first private investment for the urban renewal of the Independence Mall area.
 Only two blocks from Independence Hall, the building, designed by Pietro Belluschi and George M. Ewing Co., was lauded for its respect to the nearby park and historical buildings.
 Philadelphia's city planners praised the Rohm and Haas Corporate Headquarters as a standard for all redevelopment buildings.

 The nine-story building's most notable feature is its translucent, corrugated sunscreens.
 Supported by aluminum lattices throughout the building's facade, the sunscreens are made of Rohm and Haas's principal product, Plexiglas.
 In 2007 the Rohm and Haas Corporate Headquarters was listed on the National Register of Historic Places and today is considered one of the best examples of the International style.